GiovanniCornejo/VideoSubtitleGenerator/README.md

 For detailed usage instructions and tips on how to use the tool, please refer to the [User Guide](./docs/user-guide.md).

-## Contributing

-We welcome contributions to this project.
-If you'd like to get involved, please refer to our [contribution guidelines](CONTRIBUTING.md).

 ## License

 This project is open-source and available under the [MIT License](./LICENSE).